nilswende/JLanI/README.md

 and drop it in ``./resources/jlani/wordlists`` to be available on startup.

 A good starting point for corpora is the [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en/download).
-Use ``WortschatzWordListCreator`` for creating a wordlist from one of their word files.
+Use ``WortschatzWordListCreator`` to create a wordlist from one of their word files.

 ## Using resources